Plumsail/forms-docs/SharePoint/designer/controls.rst

 .. _designer-likert:

-Likert scale
+Likert Scale
 -------------------------------------------------------------
-Likert scale is a control which allows you to gather detailed feedback from the user.
+Likert Scale is a control which allows you to gather detailed feedback from the user.

-You can set up as many questions as you want in the Likert scale, as well as choose the available answer options.
+You can set up as many questions as you want in the Likert Scale, as well as choose the available answer options.

-Likert scale can be easily submitted to MS Flow or stored in a hidden field in a SharePoint List.
+Likert Scale can be easily submitted to MS Flow or stored in a hidden field in a SharePoint List.

 .. image:: ../images/designer/controls/LikertScale.png
-   :alt: Likert scale
+   :alt: Likert Scale

 .. _designer-datatable-properties:

-Likert scale properties
+Likert Scale properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Every Likert scale control has the following settings:
+Every Likert Scale control has the following settings:

 General